-So, this book will be beneficial for new entrepreneurs as well as established companies looking to strengthen their brand.
+So, this book will be beneficial for new entrepreneurs as well as established companies looking to strengthen their brands.

 Alexandra Watkins, in her book, has explained how anyone can create a compelling and memorable brand name without a degree in linguistics as such.

 Its core lies in the proven SMILE and SCRATCH brand name test by Watkin.
 A great brand name can make you SMILE as it is Suggestive, Memorable, uses Imagery, has Legs, and is Emotional.
 In other words, if the name is able to capture your true brand essence, gets imprinted on the minds of people, and lends itself to a theme, you are successful.

 A bad name, on the contrary, makes you SCRATCH your head, as it is Spelling challenged, is a Copycat, is Restrictive, Annoying, Tame, a Curse of Knowledge, and is Hard to pronounce.
 Long story short, in this case, the name wouldn’t appeal to people or customers towards the company, thereby hampering its overall growth.

 In the second edition, Watkins has integrated a whole lot of brainstorming techniques and tools, strategies, and secrets to capturing a domain name.
 Furthermore, an additional chapter on methods large companies have used to name their products and create buzz around them has been added.

 This book serves as a good creative brief for delivering all the ingredients needed to cook up a practical and appealing brand name.

 3. Identity Designed: The Definitive Guide To Visual Branding– Best for Designers/Entrepreneurs